SPORTS, and GOD - ALL PART OF THE GAME

 GOOD LAUGHS AND A SERIOUS IDEA

-Another blogger on line and I had a conversation, couple laughs, and she told me "I am nuts" so being the consummate gentleman, I agreed .
-She said in the first four small paragraphs I had made a couple points, showed my position and a good dose of anger toward some.
-So she proceeded to explain that I was locking myself in and losing my ability to change position".
+She said in the first four small paragraphs I had made a couple points, showed my position and a good dose of anger toward some of those on the opposing side.
+So she proceeded to explain that I was locking myself into my position and losing my ability to change sides if needed.

-THE FIVE SIDED CORRUPTION WHEEL
+THE FIVE SIDED CORRUPTION WHEEL - SPORTS and MONEY

-Sex, Religion, Sports, Politics and the economy are entwined, very similar, and we really are guided by chance and choice in all aspects of our lives.
+I designed the five star or five-sided corruption wheel which explains my thinking in simple graphics.
+That is if you are an MIT graduate.
+It's my "sardastically" visual way of explaining how really everything that affects us is interconnected.
+Sex, Religion, Sports, Politics and the Economy are entwined, very similar in dynamics, and we really are guided by chance and choice in all aspects of our lives.
 And I make no representation of accuracy for this chart for SAT, F-CAT, or any finals exams in schools.
 However some did describe the chart as the Los Angeles Freeway Interchange at Inglewood.

-Sports Drama - Somehow this all reminds me of Wrestling on WWE Monday night.
+SPORTS ENTERTAINMENT - is a billion dollar (with a B) business and has made the McMahon family incredibly rich.
+Somehow Politics reminds me of Wrestling on WWE Monday night.
 Give and take, jockeying for position, drama and good vs. evil and we know who will win ahead of time using a good dose of filth, cheating and reality show garbage to sell it.
-All just like POLITICS.
-And Linda McMahon, wife of and co-consort to Vince McMahon, the actor, billionaire, filth purveyor, sports distorter and teacher of cheating, bad acting and owner of the lucrative WWE wanted to buy her way into the Senate.
+The whole show is just like POLITICS.

+After all she did it often enough on TV and even got the R.K.O. by Randy Orton.
+Another star in the Wresting world.
+He plays the role of a psychotic bad guy/good guy, depends on who he is fighting.
 It seems he fought the US Marine Corps.
 Orton enlisted with the United States Marine Corps.
 There, he received a bad conduct discharge a year later after going AWOL on two separate occasions and disobeying an order from a commanding officer and was put into a military prison for thirty-eight days.
-Now thats just the stuff that her company thrives on, really bad guys and a few heros.
+Now thats just the stuff that her company thrives on, really bad guys and a few heroes.

 It is just a sign of our societies limitations today.
 In wrestling, it's all about money and position, tattoos and the RKO.
 I see nothing a kid gains from this other then becoming the next school bully.
+I see the same acting and posturing, cheating and faking it in Congress.

 And religion is involved in sports.
 Who can forget Kurt Warner and his epiphany on the field after winning the Superbowl.
 I wonder which side the Lord had.
 According to some players, the almighty seems to favor one side over another, as the participants seem to tell us, and they always want the big guy involved.

-Sports is about two individuals or more on separate sides trying to overpower the other guys, either by skills learned and earned through training or by sheer muscle.
+Reality: Sports is about two individuals or more on separate sides trying to overpower the other guys, either by skills learned and earned through training, preparation or by sheer muscle.
 It's not a battle between the Good Lord and the his fallen arch rival Mr. Satan.
 It's between human muscle and thinking, planning, execution and ultimately winning or loosing based on intelligent prepared effort and a little frickin luck.

-IF I WERE THE Q-BACK
+IF I WERE THE QUARTERBACK-

 • To the companies that made those great pads and helmet I wore that saved my bones.